Instructor: Dr. Tom Carter

 Grading: The grades for this course will be based

-on three components: written homework, a midterm, and a paper/project.
+on three components: written responses to readings and brief exercises,

 The work you do for this course will be your own.
 You are not to submit other people's work and represent it as your own.
 However, I do expect and encourage you to work collaboratively with others during the course.